joe7575/airshuttle/README.md

 ## Instructions

-The air shuttle is remote controlled and can't be self-driven by any player.
+The air shuttle, called "Milchtüte", is remote controlled and can't be self-driven by any player.
 The means the flight route must be defined beforehand.

 Start/stop is always the launcher position.
 Chat commands allow to define waypoints.